 The original report with no charged tuition and fees informs the VA of your enrolled hours so that they can award the book stipend to you in a timely manner.
 A second report with your tuition and fee charges is sent to the VA after the last day to drop/add a course.
 After that date, Hinds CC will report your tuition and fees to the VA.
 This is done to prevent the VA from charging you with debt if you change your courses.

 There are several reasons for the VA to do this, the most common being:

 - Repeated Courses

-Modular Terms occur when there are different start and end dates within a semester.
+Modular Terms occur when there are the different start and end dates within a semester.
 At Hinds CC there are several modular terms each semester, these are full terms, online terms, and eight-week terms.
 If you are enrolled in 9 hours during the full term and 6 hours during the eight-week term the VA may show as only being enrolled in 9 hours until the eight-week term begins.

 Unverifiable Courses are courses that are not in line with your pursuit of a degree at Hinds CC.
 If you are taking courses that are not required to graduate at Hinds CC, the VA will not count them as cares taken and they will not be calculated in your benefit payments.

 Repeated Courses are similar to unverifiable courses in that they are not required to graduate at Hinds CC.
 Repeated courses can be courses that you have already passed or courses that are taken to satisfy a need that has already been met.
 For example, if your degree requires a Fine Arts elective and you have already taken Music Appreciation, then Art Appreciation would be considered a “Repeated Course” because the need has already been met.

 No, the VA requires that an institution has ALL official transcripts before the school can verify your enrollment to the VA.
 If you cannot get your transcript from your prior school, you should contact the prior school and resolve the reason they are holding your transcript.
 You will not be able to receive VA benefits at Hinds CC until the official transcript is on file.